Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

 where $w$ is the weight in different layers, $f_1$ and $f_2$ are the activation function, and $b$ is the bias.

-Conventional RNNs faced limitations in training due to vanishing gradients in long sequences; hence, Hochreiter and Schmidhuber \citep{hochreiter1997long} designed LSTM network which introduce memory cells and gates that enable them to have better performance in processing the long-term dependencies in sequences.
-Figure \ref{fig:LSTM_frame}) presents the LSTM network, the recurrent context layer is leveraged by memory cells.
+Conventional RNNs faced limitations in training due to vanishing gradients in long sequences; hence, Hochreiter and Schmidhuber \cite{hochreiter1997long} designed an LSTM network which introduced memory cells and gates that enable them to have better performance in processing the long-term dependencies in sequences.
+Figure \ref{fig:LSTM_frame}) presents the LSTM network where the context layer is leveraged by memory cells.

-BD-LSTM is a variant with two types of LSTM cells and process the input sequence data in two direction, from the start to the end, and from the end backwards.
-This bi-directionality allows the model to build up two separate hidden state representations of the input sequence.
-The structure is shown in Figure \ref{fig:BD-LSTM_frame}.
+BD-LSTM is a variant with two types of LSTM cells that process the input sequence data in two directions, from the start to the end, and from the end backwards.
+This bi-directionality allows the model to build up two separate hidden state representations of the input sequence as shown in Figure \ref{fig:BD-LSTM_frame}.

-The ED-LSTM is another variant of LSTM with encoder-decoder architecture proposed by Sutskever et al. \citep{sutskever2014sequence} that features two types of new cells to process the data, the encoder processes the input series data $x_1,...,x_t$ with $T$ length, then transfer the summary of past series data to the cell state $c_t$, in the encoder system.
-There are $T$ LSTM cells to recursive $T$ time until getting the summaries of all the series data and transfer the result in to cell state $c_T$, $c_T$ is also the initial input to the decoder system (i.e., $c_T$ = $c_0^{\prime}$).
-This helps the LSTM cells in decoder system to output $y_1,...,y_t^{\prime}$, and each time of update, the previous output would be used as input in current step.
-ED-LSTM structure is shown in Figure \ref{fig:ED-LSTM_frame}.
+The encoder-decoder architecture (ED-LSTM) proposed by Sutskever et al. \cite{sutskever2014sequence} features two types of cells to process the data, the encoder processes the input series data $x_1,...,x_t$ with $T$ length, then transfer the summary of past series data to the cell state $c_t$, in the encoder system.
+There are $T$ LSTM cells to recursive $T$ time until getting the summaries of all the series data and transfer the result into cell state $c_T$, $c_T$ is also the initial input to the decoder system (i.e., $c_T$ = $c_0^{\prime}$).
+This helps the LSTM cells in the decoder system to output $y_1,...,y_t^{\prime}$, and each time of update, the previous output would be used as input in the current step as shown in Figure \ref{fig:ED-LSTM_frame}.